sensationalspace/terraform_cloud/README.md

      ```

 4. **Commit and Push**:
-   - Commit your changes to your forked repository.
+   - Commit your changes to your fetures branch.
    - Push the changes to trigger the Terraform Cloud workflow.

 5. **Submission**:
-   - Once completed, submit the link to your forked repository for review.
+   - Once completed, we will review the plan in terraform cloud if successfull we will apply the changes.
+   - If not you will need to troubleshoot
+   - push the fixes and run the plan again

 ## Example Terraform Script